mfrachet/acodingdance/src/posts/how-do-i-choose-a-ssr-strategy/index.md

 - It executes the JavaScript code and only then the application can display the content

 This is how the good old [Angularjs](https://angularjs.org/) or [JQuery](https://jquery.com/) applications were working.
 And this is also what happens when we use [create-react-app](https://github.com/facebook/create-react-app).
-We say that these applications rely on "Client Side Rendering" (or CSR).
+We say that these applications rely on CSR.

 ## Why SSR has been invented?